 “Retail provider” means an entity that provides electricity to retail end users in California and is an electric corporation as defined in Public Utilities Code section 218, electric service provider as defined in Public Utilities Code section 218.3, local publicly owned electric utility as defined in Public Utilities Code section 224.3, a community choice aggregator as defined in Public Utilities Code section 331.1, or the Western Area Power Administration.
 For purposes of this article, electric cooperatives, as defined by Public Utilities Code section 2776, are excluded.

-“Retail sales” means electricity sold to retail end users.
+“Retail sales” means sales of electricity by a retail supplier to end-use customers over the course of a calendar year, measured in megawatt hours.
+Retail sales do not include self-consumption by a retail supplier or electricity produced for onsite consumption that was not sold to an end-use customer by the retail supplier.
+Reported retail sales are used in the Outstanding Emissions Calculation described in section 95111(h)(1).

 “Sales oil” means produced crude oil or condensate measured at the production lease automatic custody transfer (LACT) meter or custody transfer tank gauge.

 “Secondary Vessel,” for purposes of Appendix B means a separator or tank that receives crude oil, condensate, produced water, natural gas, or emulsion from one or more primary vessel separators or tanks.